rizchelwood/workshop/docs/ch5.md

 ## Dockerize application

 You do not need to dockerize your application if you want to deploy the application.
-Skip to the next section and your app will be deployed by a public Docker image created previously.
+Skip to the next section and your app will be deployed by a public Docker image created by me.

 Create Docker account [here](https://cloud.docker.com/)